When you code, alternate these activities:

 goes further, encouraging smart design of tests within the DocStrings

 themselves in ways that simultaneously teach the User what your method and class is supposed to do.
-Ideally, DocTest
+Ideally, Interpreted environments should integrate a test() built-in.
+Then, DocTest

-should be removed and built into the interpreter environment with companion function to help() called test().
-This would allow the "add a test, get it to fail, and write code to pass" cycle to most friendly LiterateProgramming
+could be removed and built into the interpreter environment with it`s companion function "help()".
+This would allow the "add a test, get it to fail, and write code to pass" cycle to attain a most friendly goal of LiterateProgramming

 . -- MarkJanssen